izuzanak/uclang/uclang/doc/intro.md

 type are implemented in C/C++ language and are represented by dynamic library of operating system.
 Modules of second type are represented by Uclang scripts, that are loaded and parsed by interpreter process.

+Basic data types such are Integers, Floats and Strings are implemented in standard module, which is treated same way as any user modules.
+Only difference is that identifiers of classes of fundamental data types are known by interpreter in advance.

 Modules are imported recursively, and each of them is imported exactly once.